About Tacoma City Ballet

 Co-Artistic Director of BALLETACOMA.
 In 1995, BALLETACOMA was re-christened Tacoma City Ballet, and Miss Jan Collum assumed the title of Artistic Director Emeritus formally passing her legacy to Miss Ceragioli.

-• Mr. Joel Myers, Assistant Artistic Director, School Faculty
+• Mr. John DeLoma, School Faculty

 • Miss Melissa Lovejoy-Goldman, Ballet Mistress, School Faculty